 From Durban to DamascusDate Released: Fri, 25 October 2013 09:14 +0200

-Yusuf Omar graduated from the School of Journalism and Media Studies in 2010 with a Postgraduate Diploma in Journalism and Media Studies.
+Yusuf Omar graduated from the School of Journalism and Media Studies in 2010 with a.
 Since then he has taken the media world by storm, one story at a time.

 His bio reads, “Yusuf Omar is a broadcast journalist for eNews Channel Africa.
 He was born in the UK, raised in Australia, schooled in America, but calls South Africa his home.
 His passports are well-worn.
 With a backpack full of old T-shirts, and a head of young dreams, Yusuf once hitchhiked solo up east Africa from Durban to Damascus, eventually stumbling upon the Arab uprisings in Cairo.
 More recently, he travelled to Syria and produced the documentary ‘Working in a war zone.’”